-Whether you’re a newbie at the gym or a long time gym-goer, there are likely to be a few exercises that you’re performing without realising they were bad for you.
+Whether you’re a newbie or a long time gym-goer, there are likely to be a few exercises that you’re performing without realising they were bad for you.

 Bad variations of good exercises